 However, this isn't your run-of-the-mill chocolate milk mix.
 It's loaded with nutrients, vitamins, and minerals, as well as 8 grams of protein.
 Plus, it's made with organic cocoa and cane sugar to create a truly tasty treat your kids will look forward to.

-You Deserve to Have Healthy Sleep, Too!
+You Deserve to Have Some Good R&R, Too!

 Feeling left out?
 Don't worry.
 We have a collection of hot chocolate and hot cocoa mixes that aren't just for kids!